yuwen41200/lamp-deploy/README.md

     * Prompt you to input the username, password, default branch for your git repository.
     * Prompt you to input the username, password, IP address for your production server.
     * Prompt you to input the project root path on your production server.
+    * AES encryption for your passwords based on your independent password.
     * Store these settings into `.depcfg` and add this file to `.gitignore`.

 3. Run `dep` to deploy your project.